PS² Freelands Artist Programme

 The Freelands Artist Programme was created to build and strengthen professional arts practice outside of London and support and enhance collaboration between 80 emerging artists and four arts organisations from across the UK.
 As with all the Foundation’s initiatives to date, the programme was established following extensive research into the current landscape of post-university support for emerging artists in the UK.

 Alongside PS², Belfast/ Northern Ireland, Site Gallery in Sheffield, England; g39 in Cardiff, Wales, and Talbot Rice Gallery in Edinburgh, Scotland, were selected to participate in the Freelands Artist Programme.
-This new programme from the Freelands Foundation provides funding totaling £1.5 million over a five-year period.
+This new programme from the Freelands Foundation provides funding totalling £1.5 million over a five-year period.
 Each institution will curate a series of two-year programmes with five artists annually, allowing those artists to receive much-needed creative and professional development support.

 The winning institutions taking part in the programme were chosen by a selection panel including Elisabeth Murdoch, Freelands Foundation Founder & Chair; Simeon Barclay, Artist; Sacha Craddock, Curator and Writer; Polly Staple, Director of Chisenhale Gallery; and Mark Wallinger, Artist.